- Areas of Study

 If you haven't begun the online application process for SIL-UND, please do so by filling in our pre-application form.
 All students, including those who attend UND regularly, should apply directly to SIL using this form every year that they want to take SIL classes.

-Deadlines and recommended dates for applying: see the instructions for the pre-application form.
+Deadlines and recommended dates for applying: see the application instructions.

 Check our calendar for details on dates for the session.